anthony-walker/cantera-atmospheric-coupling/README.md

 ## Cantera Atmospheric Coupling Documentation
 In this repository is all the code I have used to test and develop my couplings of atmospheric chemistry to Cantera.
+All saved or stored results for studies can be found in the `study` directory.

 ### Getting Started
 The easiest way to repeat or use my analyses is to install this package with